microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/21.luis-with-appinsights/README.md

 This samples shows how to:
 - Use [LUIS][11] to implement core AI capabilities
-- How to use Middleware to log messages to Application Insights.
+- How to use Middleware to log messages to Application Insights
-- How to log LUIS results to Application Insights.
+- How to log LUIS results to Application Insights
-- Consume data using
+- View metrics using a PowerBI report, Azure Monitor queries or Visual Studio

 ## Prerequisites